 However, as a general rule of some any sale of residential property of less than four units are subject to the Seller Disclosure Act.
 The disclosure statement must also be presented before the agreement upon the sale as well.
 Typically, the Seller Disclosure Statement is available at open houses or upon request by the buyer’s real estate agent.

 Selling your home in Michigan doesn’t have to be a difficult process, but if you don’t carefully prepare your disclosure statement you can be exposing yourself to serious risks.
 This is another good reason to avoid trying to sell your home without an experienced agent, or quickly on an all cash basis.
 An expert real estate agent can help you through the home selling process and mitigate many risk factors.

 A quality agent can also advise you on repairs and renovations that are cost effective and will increase the value of your home.
 This can include simple things like cleaning and decluttering your house, putting up a fresh coat of paint, or even replacing carpet.

 Clever partners with top real estate agents from major companies like Keller Williams, Century 21, and RE/MAX.
 Clever Partner Agents are all full-service.
-However, they have agreed to work for a flat fee of $3,000, or 1% if your home sells for more than $350,000.
-A Clever Partner Agent will get you top dollar and can make your home sale stress free.
+However, they have agreed to work for 1.5%.
+A Clever Partner Agent will get you top dollar and can make your home sale stress-free.